amine-merzoug/data-structures-and-algorithms-in-c/README.md

    - Mastermind
    - Longest word

 This repo is a work in progress.
-More resources will be added soon.
+More resources will be added progressively.